AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 ## Preparing for Go-Live {#preparing-for-go-live}

 Preparing the source system for migration involves system and AEM administrator level tasks.
-You can start by verifying that the content repository is in a well maintained state by checking the [revision cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html) and the [data store garbage collection](https://experienceleague.adobe.com/docs/experience-manager-65/administering/operations/data-store-garbage-collection.html)task status.
+You can start by verifying that the content repository is in a well maintained state by checking the [revision cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html) and the [data store garbage collection](https://experienceleague.adobe.com/docs/experience-manager-65/administering/operations/data-store-garbage-collection.html) task status.
 If you are running AEM version 6.3 (as the Content Transfer Tool is compatible from version 6.3 onwards), it is recommended to perform offline compaction, followed by Data Store Garbage collection.

 [Data consistency check](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/configuring/consistency-check.html) is recommended across all AEM versions to ensure that the content repository in a good state to initiate migration activities.